Bandwidth/examples/java/README.md

 # Bandwidth Java

-Example projects written in Java using Bandwidth's APIs.
+Example projects written in Java using Bandwidth's APIs and SDKs.